Save This Recipe

 Variations

-Vegetarian: Replace the ground beef with sautéed veggies like zucchini, bell pepper, and mushrooms.
-Use vegetarian chili and refried black beans for a more intense flavor.
+- Vegetarian: Sautéed zucchini, mushrooms, red peppers, and black beans are delicious.
+Use vegetarian chili and refried black beans for even more flavor.

-Extra Cheesy: Mix cream cheese or queso into the filling for a richer, creamier finish.
+- Extra Cheesy: Mix in a spoonful of cream cheese or a swirl of queso in the filling for a decadent vibe.

 Conclusion